 Allocation cards are mailed to inactive members, active members are notified of their allocation on thier bill, (usually the bill they receive in July).
 Each member's share is proportionate to the electricity used during the previous year.

-Beginning Balance: Total dividend earnings at the end of previous year
+- Beginning Balance: Total dividend earnings at the beginning of the previous year.

 The surviving spouse or heirs of an estate can request that the deceased member's Capital Credits be released from their account by notifying the Cooperative by phone or letter.
 The appropriate forms will then be sent to the requestor.
 Upon the return of the forms, the funds will be sent in the form of a check at the earliest possible time.